Emmatassone/LocalPetrovClassificator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-power-spectrum-classification is a project focused on automating the classification of power spectra sources.
+pyPetrov is a project focused on the classification of arbitrary spacetimes, either analytical or numerical.
+Providing the psi scalars in a given point the code classify the approximate Petrov type, with a set of indexes.
+These indexes construct a notion of distance that let us know when a spacetime is near of being a certain type (type D for example).
+This notion is better suited for numerical spacetimes when we don't have any exact symmetry.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>